hotpipro/scripts/README.md

 - **SMB File Server**

-  - Easily access your file storage using a SMB-enabled device, such as a smartphone, tablet, PC, or TV.
+  - Easily access your network-attached file storage using a SMB-enabled device, such as a smartphone, tablet, PC, or TV.

 <br>